-There are also amazing free tools which you can use to asses the overall state of your online presence.
+There are also amazing free tools that you can use to assess the overall state of your online presence.
 These tools span from everything to website ranking, to tracking customer insights through analytics, to staying up to date about the latest trends in your industry with Google alerts, and beyond.

 From Traditional to Digital

 Just because you're going to start advertising online, doesn't mean that you have to lay your other marketing efforts to rest.
 However, it is extremely cost-effective to spend more time focusing on SEO and social media presence than it is to hire an ad agency or a graphic designer for a print ad, or pay for a spot on your local radio or TV station.
 You can do it from home if you take the time to research it, or you can generally hire freelancers to manage your social media and optimize your SEO for a relatively affordable rate.

 There is definitely room for synthesis between traditional advertising and digital marketing, and many times that entails funneling people to your website through traditional ads.
 This part is really up to you as the person who signs the checks.

 In the world of digital echo chambers, the necessity of creating highly niche audiences has become increasingly crucial and increasingly easier.
 It's amazing how much the internet knows about people.. and how much we are willing to enter on websites such as Facebook, or a Google search.